-The Planning Commission could place a Special Condition on the CDP to retain the sign "Dry Shed #4."
-Although the sign is in very faint and in poor condition (see below); it is unclear where the sign could effectively be stored; and what it might be reused for.
-An optional Special Conditions is included below for the Planning Commission's consideration:
+The City Council could place a Special Condition on the CDP to retain the sign "Dry Shed #4."
+Although the sign is very faint and in poor condition (see below), it is unclear where the sign could effectively be stored and what it might be reused for.
+An optional Special Condition is included below for the City Council's consideration: